Code-Institute-Submissions/Milestone-Project-108/README.md

 ### Responsiveness Validation

 #### Dev Tools
-I used Chrome Dev Tools to check the site on available devices to ensure the site was fully responsive.
+I used Chrome Dev Tools toggle device toolbar to check the site on available devices to ensure the site was fully responsive.
 I checked each page individually on each device type.

 Manual Device Check:

-I checked the site manually on the following devices - all pages check seperately.
+I checked the site manually on the following devices - all pages check checked separately.
 - Samsung S10
 - Iphone X
 - Macbook Pro